-The Board of directors meets once a month and works closely with the teachers.
+The Board of Directors meets once a month and works closely with the teachers.
 The Board welcomes items for discussion from the community members.

 Board meetings are open and are generally held the last Wednesday of the month.
-For more information, please contact Jude at jude@stonecreekzen.org or Donna at donnalockhart2@gmail.com.
+For more information, please contact Jude at jude@stonecreekzen.org.

 BOARD MEMBERS